CSC207-UofT/course-project-group-044/README.md

 By clean architecture, there are four layers in HR systems, **external interface -> controller -> use case classes -> entity**, we implement systems by first implementing our command line **(external interface)** to access EmployeeManager, SchedulerManager and SalaryManager **(controller)**,then controller will call schedule class **(use case classes)** to further access to our **entity**, where our class follows SOLID principle.

-We have finished a brief description of Classes **(Entity classes, user classes, controller)** with all constructor and methods covered.
+We have finished a brief description of Classes **(entity classes, user classes, controller)** with all constructor and methods covered.
 All relationships between each class and their function are clearly indicated in CRC cards and each CRC card only gets called from the upper layer and provides a path to access the lower layer.

 From our Scenario Walk-Through, Human resources managers can use three different types of management systems to fire or hire employees, placing different events to employees, and calculating each employees salary based on their workload.
 Through the story of Jack, Jack gets hired through HireEmploy called by EmployeeManager.
 His work term is scheduled and assessed by SchedulerManager and Salary Manager and eventually he is fired by FireEmployee called by EmployeeManager.
 Through this story, we demonstrate the whole process of how an employee enters, works and leaves in one company.